eclipse-ibeji/ibeji/docs/design/modules/digital_twin_graph/README.md

 providers.
 Ideally, the consumer will not need to directly interact with provider endpoints.
 Instead, the consumer will interact with a graph structure that represents the digital twin.

 Ibeji's In-vehicle Digital Twin Service needs some adjustments to support the Digital Twin Graph Service.
-We will introduce a modified form of the service under the name "Digital Twin Registry" and keep the existing functionality intact under the original In-vehcile Digital Twin Service.
+We will introduce a modified form of the service under the name "Digital Twin Registry" and keep the existing functionality intact under the original In-vehicle Digital Twin Service.

 The Managed Subscriber Service is an optional service that provides integration with Agemo.
 It has been included in the component diagram for completeness sake.